meanbee/magecert/basics.md

 ### Register an Observer

-Observers are registerd in Magento using the following syntax:
+Observers are registered in Magento using the following syntax:

 ```xml
 <config>